Back to Blog

 What Is the Retrieval Layer Strategy?

-So while most organizations scramble to optimize for each new interface separately, the smart move is focusing on this retrieval layer.
+So while most organizations scramble to optimize for each new interface separately, the smart move is focusing on both the parametric layer and the retrieval layer.
 An ongoing and evolving optimization effort that works across all current and future interfaces beats a dozen interface-specific strategies.

 The Evidence